 The COVID-Kids project

 During the first wave of the COVID-19 pandemic in spring 2020, the research project COVID-Kids was launched in order to examine children’s well-being, their learning experiences and perceptions during the pandemic.
 The voice of children is largely absent during this global pandemic despite the Convention on the Rights of the Child and despite the need for their participation and well-being to help us achieve sustainable development.
+Two studies have been conducted and explored the subjective well-being as well as the experiences of children and adolescents during the first year (2020: COVID-Kids I) respectively the second year of the pandemic (2021: COVID-Kids II).

 The research project COVID-Kids used a mixed-method approach comprising a questionnaire and interviews.
 The anonymous questionnaire was online from the 6th May until the 14th July 2020 and was completed by 680 children in different countries.